-Dharma Nerds aims to be a hub for intellectual and creative exploration of dharma themes in Buddhism, Yoga, Advaita and related traditions.
+Dharma Nerds aims to be a hub for intellectual and creative exploration of dharma themes in Buddhism and related Engaged Contemplative traditions.
 I welcome submission of your articles, photos, film and other visual art, poetry, creative writing and sound explorations.
 I love articles on modern and post-modern dharma scholarship, but also heterodox and counter-cultural explorations … Continue reading Calling All Nerds

 I had thought of the lack of material culture in Buddhism, compared with other religions, as a 'lack'.
 Buddhist music, dance and visual art, what there is of it, is pretty meager.
 But now I see it as an opportunity, a wide open space to create whatever we want, contemporary, radical art, even the avant … Continue reading Bangkok’s Biennale Art Festival

 Here's a fragment of a Reddit discussion at r/buddhism: The European Enlightenment produced the Rational Individual, which was definitely an improvement over the instinctual, irrational, tribal, and magical (including magical beliefs in God) European.
 But it's only one stage of human development, and an early one at that.
 It's just post-adolescence, the first stage of … Continue reading Rational Individual vs. Cosmic Connection